Rande

 How to Pronounce Rande

 Our model has identified 2 different pronunciations for the name Rande.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 78.4% confident that Rande is pronounced as rand.
-The next most likely pronunciation is RAN-dee, at 21.6% confidence.
+Our model is 78.4% confident that Rande is pronounced as rand, which has 1 syllables.
+The next most likely pronunciation is RAN-dee, at 21.6% confidence, with 2 syllables.

 1